marcusbb/cql-util/README.md

 2. [JDBC to Cassandra migration tool] (master/src/main/java/migration/)
-A completely configuration driven mechanism for moving data from MySQL/Oracle to Cassandra.
+A configuration driven mechanism for moving data from MySQL/Oracle (or any jdbc interface) to Cassandra.

 3. [All rows reader]
 (master/src/main/java/reader/)
 Paginated loading of all rows, with configurable tokens, and columns to query.

+Requirements:
+- Java 1.7
+- Maven - not published to any public repos as of yet
+- Cassandra - a cluster to connect to, both 1.2.x and 2.0.x have been tested.

+Currently all unit tests require a server to be running on a local machine with keyspace icrs provisioned.
+I'll change that shortly.

 Want to participate or have questions?
 Please email me at msimonsen@blackberry.com